Cloudspotting-on-Mars/.github/profile/README.md

 Welcome Martian cloudspotters!

-The project is now live!
+The project is live!
 Check it out at [https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars](https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars)!

 Official Zooniverse launch date: **June 28th, 2022**

 ## Announcements
+### Next Webinar: August 4th, 2023

 ### MY29 completed on Jan 17th, 2023
 ### MY30 data is now active.
-### Next Webinar: TBD

 ## About
 This is the landing spot for all aspects of the [Cloudspotting on Mars project](https://www.zooniverse.org/projects/marek-slipski/cloudspotting-on-mars